Digital heritage: Cultural and natural heritage

-Educational Impact
+Educational impact

 The digitization of these heritage objects has impacts around the world and across many disciplines.
 The increase of digital items means that people, especially the youth, are able to learn about new objects and cultures online through various media.
 They provide viewers with a more in-depth experience with an item or place, instead of just an image.
 The media is also able to be curated to age- or educational-level appropriateness, making learning easier.
 Some of the technology used in education, especially in museums, includes mobile apps, virtual reality, social media, and video games.
 Cultural heritage institutions are using this technology to try to expand access, increase appreciation for these items, and to gain new viewpoints on their collections.
 Digital heritage also helps scientists, archeologists, or other historians and specialists collect data on these objects, providing more information on the objects and the past.

 Digital Heritage is still currently being studied and improved by several sectors invested in cultural and intellectual preservation.
 It is particularly of interest to museums, governments, and academic institutions.
 Research by these groups are creating new concepts, methodologies, and techniques for the implementation of digital heritage to protect this type of cultural and natural heritage.
 As new technologies are created, museums and other heritage institutions are provided with more ways of disseminating their information and engaging with the public.
 A lack of resources within certain groups may still hinder everyone from accessing digital heritage.

-Technologies Used in Digital Heritage
+Technologies used

 The digitization of cultural heritage is attained through several means.
 Some of the main technology used is spatial and surveying technology.